 Establishing a proper skincare routine can be daunting at any age, but once you reach 40, the pressure to use the right products can feel all the more intense.
 On top of taking care of your skin's overall health, specific concerns like increasing pigmentation and burgeoning wrinkles are suddenly on your radar.

-To learn more about best skincare practices post-40, we tapped one of our go-to dermatologists, Jennifer Herrmann, MD, FAA, of MFC Dermatology for some much-needed advice.
-From what products to use to which active ingredients to look for, we asked her all of our most pressing skincare questions, starting with the most important: Is it too late to start using anti-aging skincare products if I'm already in my 40s?
+To learn more about best skincare practices post-40, we tapped one of our go-to dermatologists, Jennifer Herrmann, MD, FAA, of MFC Dermatology in Beverly Hills for advice.
+From what products to use to which active ingredients to look for, we asked her all of our most pressing skincare questions.
+The most important one: Is it too late to start using anti-aging skincare products if you're already in your 40s?

 The Best Active Ingredients